• Developer guide

 URL structure

-The URL contains the data cube or dashboard ID, followed by the query parameters that filter the view.
+The URL contains the project ID and the data cube or dashboard ID, followed by the query parameters that filter the view.

-You can locate data cube and dashboard IDs in the Polaris UI.
+You can locate project, data cube, and dashboard IDs in the Polaris UI.

 Data cube URL